 Special educational needs and disability (SEND)

-Our Interim SENCo is Ian Hickman and Assistant SENCo is Janice Marshall (Carly Perry is on maternity leave and is the SENCo) All three staff can be contacted on the one email - Senco-BHA@briarhillprimary.co.uk.
+Our SENCo is Ian Hickman and our Assistant SENDCos are Janice Marshall, and Carly Perry (EYFS Lead).
+Members of our SEND Team can be contacted on the one email - Senco-BHA@briarhillprimary.co.uk.

 We value all children equally whatever their background, and aim to provide a welcoming, inclusive atmosphere that does not discriminate on the grounds of gender, ethnicity, culture, religion or ability.
 The school was awarded Flagship School for Inclusion status.